StarRocks/starrocks/docs/sql-reference/sql-functions/condition-functions/case_when.md

 END
 ```

-For this syntax, each condition in the WHEN clause is evaluated until one is true and the corresponding result after THEN is returned.
-If no condition evaluates to true, the result after ELSE is returned, if ELSE is present.
+For this syntax, each condition in the WHEN clause is evaluated until one is true and the corresponding result in the THEN clause is returned.
+If no condition evaluates to true, the result in the ELSE clause is returned, if ELSE is present.

 The first CASE equals the second one as follows: